Challengers (film): Development

 Writer Justin Kuritzkes was inspired to make a tennis film after watching the 2018 U.S. Open match between Serena Williams and Naomi Osaka, in which Williams was penalized for receiving coaching from the sidelines.
 He had never heard of the rule and thought the fact that the player could not talk with such an important figure during the match seemed cinematic.
 He observed, "What if you really had to talk about something important that went beyond tennis?
 Something going on with you personally?"
 While doing research for the script, he read Andre Agassi's memoir Open, in which Agassi recounts how his then-coach Brad Gilbert entered him into a Challenger event in Nevada.
 This served as inspiration for Art's arc in the film.

 Kuritzkes also knew what the characters' origins were while writing: "Tashi was always a Black woman.
 Patrick was always a very well-to-do Jewish guy, and Art was always a somewhat well-to-do WASP."
 He thought that a story about tennis with no Black characters would be weird because "that is the story of American women's tennis, if you look at all of the big superstars from the past decade".
 The script landed on The Black List, an annual list of the best unproduced scripts in Hollywood, in December 2021.
 That same year, producing partners Amy Pascal and Rachel O'Connor read the script.
 Pascal had been wanting to work with director Luca Guadagnino for a long time, and sent him the script while he was filming the short film O Night Divine starring John C. Reilly.
 Guadagnino recalled, "I had the script on set, hiding myself from John C., not showing him that I was reading while I was directing.
 Anyway, I found it amazing."
-In a 2022 interview with Collider, Guadagnino cited Kuritzkes' screenplay, Pascal, and Zendaya as inspirations for making the film.
+In a 2022 interview with Collider, Guadagnino cited Kuritzkes's screenplay, Pascal, and Zendaya as inspirations for making the film.
 At the behest of Guadagnino, Kuritzkes modified the script to add a scene where Patrick and Art end up kissing each other: "Luca felt it was very important that, in any love triangle, all the corners touch, and I quickly realized he meant it literally."

 In early 2022, MGM's then-chairman Kevin Ulrich met with Guadagnino to discuss distributing the independently financed Bones and All.
 During the meeting, Guadagnino told Ulrich he was also in the midst of developing a "sexy tennis story starring Zendaya".
 Ulrich contacted Michael De Luca and Pamela Abdy, the then-heads of MGM, and they negotiated a two-picture deal over the next 24 hours to pick up both films.
-When Amazon completed its acquisition of MGM, it latter inherited the films, and Zendaya gained a $10 million paycheck as both star and producer.
+When Amazon completed its acquisition of MGM, it inherited the films, and Zendaya gained a $10 million paycheck as both star and producer.
 In February 2022, the film was announced with Zendaya, Josh O'Connor, and Mike Faist set to star.